Manage and share dotCover settings

 Consider the illustration below.
 You can see that initially all setting layers are empty and therefore dotCover can 'see through them' and apply the default settings:

-Each time you change some setting in in the Options dialog, a message with the number of unsaved setting appear in the bottom of the dialog.
+Each time you change some setting in the dotCover options dialog, a message with the number of unsaved setting appear at the bottom of the dialog.

 To apply the changes, you should save them using one of the buttons: